The Index of Dirac Operators on Incomplete Edge Spaces: Boundary values and boundary value projectors

 is self-adjoint on $L^{2}(M_{\epsilon}; \SPB)$ and Fredholm.
-The Fredholm property follows from the principal symbol equality \eqref{eq:principalofE}, since from \cite{BB1993} any projection in $\pdo^{0}(\p M_{\epsilon}, \SPB)$ with principal symbol equal to that of the Atiyah-Patodi-Singer boundary projection defines a Fredholm problem.
+The Fredholm property follows from the principal symbol equality \eqref{eq:principalofE}, since from~\cite{BB1993} any projection in $\pdo^{0}(\p M_{\epsilon}, \SPB)$ with principal symbol equal to that of the Atiyah--Patodi--Singer boundary projection def\/ines a Fredholm problem.
 To see that it is self-adjoint, note that from \eqref{eq:byparts} the adjoint boundary condition is

-Again by \eqref{eq:byparts}, for any $v \in \mathcal{H}_{loc, \epsilon}$, $v \rvert_{\p M_{\epsilon}} \in \mathcal{D}_{\epsilon}^{*}.$ Thus $\mathcal{D}_{\epsilon} \subset \mathcal{D}_{\epsilon}^{*}$, and it remains to show that $\mathcal{D}_{\epsilon}^{*} \subset \mathcal{D}_{\epsilon}$.
+Again by \eqref{eq:byparts}, for any $v \in \mathcal{H}_{{\rm loc}, \epsilon}$, $v \rvert_{\p M_{\epsilon}} \in \mathcal{D}_{\epsilon}^{*}$.
+Thus $\mathcal{D}_{\epsilon} \subset \mathcal{D}_{\epsilon}^{*}$, and it remains to show that $\mathcal{D}_{\epsilon}^{*} \subset \mathcal{D}_{\epsilon}$.
 Let $\phi \in \mathcal{D}_{\epsilon}^{*}$, and set $f := \phi \rvert_{\p M_{\epsilon}}$.
 We want to show that $(I - \mathcal{E}_{\epsilon}) f = 0$, or equivalently

-Since $\la f , \cl_{\nu}g \ra = - \la \cl_{\nu} f, g \ra$, by \eqref{eq:byparts} we have $\la f , \cl_{\nu} g \ra = 0$ for every $g \in \Ran \mathcal{E}$, and thus \eqref{eq:fdeductions} will hold if $(I - \mathcal{E}_{\epsilon}^{*}) g \in \Ran \cl_{\nu} \mathcal{E}$.
+Since $\la f , \cl_{\nu}g \ra = - \la \cl_{\nu} f, g \ra$, by~\eqref{eq:byparts} we have $\la f , \cl_{\nu} g \ra = 0$ for every $g \in \Ran \mathcal{E}$, and thus~\eqref{eq:fdeductions} will hold if $(I - \mathcal{E}_{\epsilon}^{*}) g \in \Ran \cl_{\nu} \mathcal{E}$.
 In fact, we claim that